-Student services departments play an essential role in online courses and programs.
+It is important to recognize the essential role that student services play when addressing courses online.
 The Seymour-Campbell Student Success Act of 2012 requires matriculated services to improve access and provide comprehensive student services in order to foster student success.
-The goal of the Student Success and Support Program (SSSP) is to increase student access and success by providing students with the support services necessary to achieve their educational goals through core functions including orientation, assessment and placement, counseling, and other educational planning assistance.
-These services are not dependent upon the location in which the course is offered nor on the modality of instruction, since the services must be provided to all students.
-Student services departments must therefore provide support and assistance in all of these areas for online students to the same degree that they do so for in-person students.
+The goal of the Student Success and Support Program (SSSP) is to increase student access and success by providing students with core services, including orientation, assessment and placement, counseling and other educational planning services, and the support services necessary to assist students in achieving their educational goals.
+These services are not dependent upon the location in which the course is offered nor on the modality of instruction since these services must be provided to all students.